-It has also been interestingly noted, that in fact, this chunk sleeping pattern has reportedly died away during and around the time of the Industrial Revolution.
+It has also noted interestingly, that in fact, this chunk sleeping pattern has reportedly died away during and around the time of the Industrial Revolution.
 In line with when people started working a much more fixed and permanent hours during the day.

 How should you sleep today?

-Although you may find on the internet advice that 8 hours is the optimum amount of sleep for an individual; this has been found to be untrue.
-Sleep is a very personal thing and every day it can be different.
+Although you may find on the internet advice that 8 hours is the optimum amount of sleep for an individual; this is untrue.
+Sleep is a very personal thing, and every day it can be different.

-In fact, in a recent study, it was found that in fact regular sleep over 8 hours can actually be damaging to your health, as can regular sleep basis of under 7.
+In fact, in a recent study, it was found that in fact, regular sleepover 8 hours can be damaging to your health, as can regular sleep basis of under 7.

 The key to getting a healthy night’s sleep is simple.
-It is about work out what works best for you, how well you rest in some hours, and not so much in others.
+It about works out what works best for you, how well you rest in some hours, and not so much in others.